papicella/snyk-k8s-workshop/README.md

 TEST SUITE: None
 ```

-Verify the snyk controller is running without an error
+Verify the snyk controller is running without an error.

+_Note: This can take up to 2 minutes so please wiat for this to be running as shown below_

 ```bash
 $ kubectl get all -n snyk-monitor